Careers and employability

 Extra-curricular activities

-At the Liverpool Law School there are plenty of extra-curricular opportunities avaliable to students, all of which will develop your skills and knowledge, provide you with valuable experience and enhance your CV.
+At the Liverpool Law School, we offer a variety of extra-curricular opportunities which will develop your skills and knowledge, provide you with valuable experience and enhance your CV.

 We encourage all students to take advantage of the variety of career-focused activities that take place throughout the year.
-The University's Careers and Employability Team are also available to provide students with career support and guidance throughout your studies.
+The University's Careers and Employability Team and the School of Law and Social Justice Employability Team are available to provide students with career support and guidance throughout your studies.

 Placements and volunteering

-In addition to the placement opportunities available through the University Careers service the Law School offers a number of exciting placement opportunities with international legal firms and companies with the opportunity to experience the legal environment by shadowing in-house lawyers.
+In addition to the placement opportunities available through the University careers service, the School of Law and Social Justice offers a number of exciting placement opportunities with international legal firms and companies, providing the chance to experience the legal environment by shadowing in-house lawyers.

 Peer Mentoring

-The Law School runs a Peer Mentoring scheme for the new intake of students (‘Mentees’) each academic year (starting in September).
-The School will have, by this point, a number of continuing students (mainly 2nd but some 3rd year) who have volunteered to act as ‘Mentors’ to the new intake of student Mentees.
+We run a Peer Mentoring scheme for the new intake of students (‘Mentees’) each academic year (starting in September).
+We will have, by this point, a number of continuing students (mainly second-year but some third-year) who have volunteered to act as ‘Mentors’ to the new intake of student Mentees.
 The School Office will have allocated to you a student Mentor prior to your arrival and will indicate a specific time in Welcome Week for you to meet.

 What is Peer Mentoring?